Why work for the Salt Lake City Police Department

 - Credit given for prior experience as a POST-certified Category I Police Officer with any public law enforcement agency on a 1-for-1 basis.

-- Up to 8 full years of experience as a POST-certified Category I Police Officer would be credited towards base compensation and vacation accrual.
+- Up to 8 full years of experience as a POST-certified Category I Police Officer would be credited towards base compensation, vacation and personal leave time accrual.

 - No credit would be given for less than 1 year (12 months) of law enforcement experience as a POST-certified Category I Police Officer.

-- Candidates would be required to complete the Salt Lake City Police Academy.
-The Police Academy would begin the first day on the job and is held Monday through Friday (40 hrs per week).
-You are paid your lateral entry salary while attending the Police Academy.
+- Candidates would be required to complete the full or abbreviated Salt Lake City Police Academy, as requested.
+The Police Academy would begin the first day on the job and is typically held Monday through Friday (40 hrs per week).
+Candidates are paid their lateral entry salary while attending the Police Academy.

 |Honorable Discharge Status||5% added on top of final score|